-- Section 1245(a)(4) for player contracts and section 1056(c) for information required from the transferor of a franchise of any sports enterprise, for sales or exchanges before October 23, 2004, involving the transfer of player contracts. - Section 1245(a)(5) (repealed) for property placed in service before 1987, if only a portion of a building is section 1245 recovery property.

-Section 1245(a)(6) (repealed) for qualified leased property placed in service before 1987.
+- Section 1245(a)(4) (repealed) for player contracts and section 1056(c) (repealed) for information required from the transferor of a franchise of any sports enterprise, for sales or exchanges before October 23, 2004, involving the transfer of player contracts. - Section 1245(a)(5) (repealed) for property placed in service before 1987, if only a portion of a building is section 1245 recovery property. - Section 1245(a)(6) (repealed) for qualified leased property placed in service before 1987. - Section 1245(b)(8) for dispositions of amortizable section 197 intangibles.

 Section 1250 property is depreciable real property (other than section 1245 property).
-Section 1250 recapture applies if you used an accelerated depreciation method or you claimed the 30% or 50% special depreciation allowance, or the commercial revitalization deduction.
-Section 1250 recapture does not apply to dispositions of the following property placed in service after 1986 (or after July 31, 1986, if elected).
+Generally, section 1250 recapture applies if you used an accelerated depreciation method or you claimed any special depreciation allowance, or the commercial revitalization deduction.

+Section 1250 recapture does not apply to dispositions of the following MACRS property placed in service after 1986 (or after July 31, 1986, if elected).
+You are not required to calculate additional depreciation for these properties on line 26

-- 27.5-year (or 40-year, if elected) residential rental property (except for 27.5 year qualified New York Liberty Zone property acquired after September 10, 2001). - 22, 31.5-, or 39-year (or 40-year, if elected) nonresidential real property (except for 39-year qualified New York Liberty Zone property acquired after September 10, 2001, and property for which you elected to claim a commercial revitalization deduction).
+- 27.5-year (or 40-year, if elected) residential rental property (except for 27.5 year qualified New York Liberty Zone property acquired after September 10, 2001). - 22-, 31.5-, or 39-year (or 40-year, if elected) nonresidential real property (except for 39-year qualified New York Liberty Zone property acquired after September 10, 2001, and property for which you elected to claim a commercial revitalization deduction).

+ACRS property.
 Real property depreciable under ACRS (pre-1987 rules) is subject to recapture under section 1245, except for the following, which are treated as section 1250 property.

 - 15-, 18-, or 19-year real property and low-income housing that is residential rental property. - 15-, 18-, or 19-year real property and low-income housing that is used mostly outside the United States. - 15-, 18-, or 19-year real property and low-income housing for which a straight line election was made. - Low-income rental housing described in clause (i), (ii), (iii), or (iv) of section 1250(a)(1)(B).
-See the instructions for line 26h
+See the instructions for line 26b.